argoflow/argoflow-gcp/README.md

-# Deploying Kubeflow with ArgoCD
+# Deploying Kubeflow with Argo CD

 This repository contains Kustomize manifests that point to the upstream manifest of each Kubeflow component and provides an easy way for people to change their deployment according to their need.
-ArgoCD application manifests for each componenet will be used to deploy Kubeflow.
-The intended usage is for people to fork this repository, make their desired kustomizations, run a script to change the ArgoCD application specs to point to their fork of this repository, and finally apply a master ArgoCD application that will deploy all other applications.
+Argo CD application manifests for each componenet will be used to deploy Kubeflow.
+The intended usage is for people to fork this repository, make their desired kustomizations, run a script to change the Argo CD application specs to point to their fork of this repository, and finally apply a master Argo CD application that will deploy all other applications.

 To run the below script [yq](https://github.com/mikefarah/yq) version 4